mosip/id-authentication/design/registration/registration-center_config_sync.md

 **Solution**

-1. Registration center configuration from server to pulled if the system is in online,always before start of the application.
+1. Registration center configuration from server to be pulled if the system is in online,always before start of the application.
--	Frequency of execution – once in a day. [configurable]
--	Automatic
+-	Frequency of execution – will be configurable for batch JOB automatic and manually also the user can click on the **Sync Data** to sync.

 2. Global PARAM table: Holds the key/value pair for each configuration elements.

-2. Get the latest configuration by passing the center id as input parameter
+2. Get the latest configuration by passing the center id as input parameter.
--	If not available, the application should not start initially.
+-	If the configuration not available, the application should not start initially.
 This sync has to be initialed before launch of the application.
 -   Based on the certain configured days if the application is not download latest configuration, then the application will be restricted the user to download the latest information form server.